brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-08.md

 "Myrtle..."

-"*The King will be so pleased,"* the faucet hissed as an afterthought, falling into it's own version of laughter.
+"*The King will be so pleased,*" the faucet hissed as an afterthought, falling into it's own version of laughter.
 It sounded a bit like it was choking.